jax-ml/jax/docs/index.rst

 JAX: High-Performance Array Computing
 =====================================

-JAX is Autograd_ and XLA_, brought together for high-performance numerical computing.
+JAX is a Python library for accelerator-oriented array computation and program transformation, designed for high-performance numerical computing and large-scale machine learning.

 If you're looking to train neural networks, use Flax_ and start with its documentation.
 Some associated tools are Optax_ and Orbax_.